 “El bosque” (the woods) is home to the local football teams and home of the faculties of University of La Plata, the second most important university in the country, where you can visit an amazing planetary, recently remodeled.

-Written by local enthusiast for Buenos Aires hostels
+Written by Travel Expert Buenos Aires

 canuckatlarge